 Send your State Provider Appeal to MO HealthNet.
-Include a Provider Appeal Form and a copy of our appeal resolution letter.
-You can send your State Provider Appeal via e-mail, fax or mail:
+Include a Provider Appeal Form, a copy of our appeal resolution letter, and any other supporting documents.
+You can send your State Provider Appeal via email, fax, or mail:

 Email: MHD.PROVIDERAPPEAL@dss.mo.gov